Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

 \subsection{The prior distribution for the parameter of interest}

-At the total absence of prior information we cannot give any preference to any specific value of $s$.
-This idea is converted into the uniform or flat distribution $\pi( s )$ (\S 8.19--8.20 of Ref. \cite{Kendall_1}) with an exception that in our case it has to be zero at $s < 0$.
+In the absence of prior information, we cannot give any preference to any specific value of $s$.
+This idea is converted into the uniform or flat distribution $\pi( s )$ (\S 8.19--8.20 of Ref. \cite{Kendall_1}) with the exception that in our case it has to be zero at $s < 0$.
 This solution is known to be not unique, if Eq. (\ref{BayesForm}) can be rewritten as a function of some other variable $r$ with a non-linear (non-unique in the discrete case) relation between $s$ and $r$.
-If $\pi(r)$ is taken as uniform too, the result $p(s) \, \mathrm{d}s$ expressed in the terms of $s$ will not be identical in general case to the result $p(r(s)) |r(s + \mathrm{d}s) - r(s)| = p(r(s)) |r^{\prime}(s)| \, \mathrm{d} s$ obtained through $r$.
+If $\pi(r)$ is taken as uniform too, the probability $p(s) \, \mathrm{d}s$ expressed in terms of $s$ will not be identical in the general case to the same probability $p(r(s)) |r(s + \mathrm{d}s) - r(s)| = p(r(s)) |r^{\prime}(s)| \, \mathrm{d} s$ obtained through $r$.

-This ambiguity was a subject of long debate \cite{WhyNotBayesian,Kendall_2B,Kendall_1,KassWasserman}.
-In order to obtain the identical result one has to use a non-uniform prior for $r$ which assures that $\pi(s)$ (which is constant in the given case) is proportional, according to the known ``change-of-variables formula'', to $\pi(r(s)) |r^{\prime}(s)|$ (\S 5.35 in Ref. \cite{Kendall_2B}, \S 8.25 in Ref. \cite{Kendall_1}).
-For certain classes of transformations $r(s)$, such as $r = s^g$, where $g$ is any non-zero power, one can find ``invariant'' priors that do not need to be changed to assure the constant results for these specific transformations.
+This ambiguity was a subject of long debate \cite{WhyNotBayesian,Kendall_2B,James,Kendall_1,KassWasserman}.
+In order to obtain the identical result one has to use a non-uniform prior for $r$ which assures that $\pi(s)$ (which is constant in the given case) is proportional, according to the known ``change-of-variables formula'', to $\pi(r(s)) |r^{\prime}(s)|$ (\S 5.35 of Ref. \cite{Kendall_2B}, \S 8.25 of Ref. \cite{Kendall_1}).
+For some classes of transformations $r(s)$, such as $r = s^g$, where $g$ is any non-zero power, one can find ``invariant'' priors that do not need to be changed to assure the constant results for these specific transformations.
 For the example of $r = s^g$ this is $1/s$ \cite{WhyNotBayesian}.
 This creates an illusion that there is no need to select any specific parametrization.

-However, there is no prior invariant in this sense for {\it any} possible transformation.
+However, there is no prior which is invariant in this sense for {\it any} possible transformation.
 Furthermore, there is no strong argument why the prior used in the analysis should be invariant at all.
 If a particular form of prior provides the same physical results for any parametrization, this does not make it special in any other sense except this.
-Indeed, the frequency interpretation of the Bayesian theorem described in the previous section implies the dependency on the prior anyway.
+Indeed, the frequency interpretation of the Bayes theorem described in the previous section implies the dependence on the prior anyway.
 The credible intervals depend on the prior too.